Respiratory Acidosis Medication

 Class Summary

-Beta2 agonists decrease muscle tone in both small and large airways in the lungs, increasing ventilation.
-Beta-2 adrenergic agonists activate the beta2- adrenergic receptors on the surface of smooth muscle cells of the bronchial airways, which increases intracellular cyclic adenosine monophosphate (cAMP).
+Beta2 agonists, by decreasing muscle tone in both small and large airways in the lungs, increase ventilation.
+Beta2 agonists activate the beta2 -adrenergic receptors on the surface of smooth muscle cells of the bronchial airways, thereby increasing intracellular cyclic adenosine monophosphate (cAMP).
 This interaction results in smooth muscle relaxation.

-The short-acting beta2-agonists (albuterol, levalbuterol, metaproterenol, pirbuterol) are used for the treatment or prevention of bronchospasm.
-These medications are typically delivered to the bronchial smooth muscles by inhalation of aerosolized or nebulized preparations of these medications.
-Oral preparation of albuterol and metaproterenol are available but are less effective and more prone to complications.
+The short-acting beta2 agonists (albuterol, levalbuterol, metaproterenol, and pirbuterol) are used for the treatment or prevention of bronchospasm.
+These medications are typically delivered to the bronchial smooth muscles through inhalation of aerosolized or nebulized preparations of these medications.
+Oral preparations of albuterol and metaproterenol are available but are less effective and more prone to complications.

-The long-acting beta2-adrenergic agonists (arformoterol, formoterol, indacaterol, salmeterol) are typically used in patients with more persistent symptoms.
+The long-acting beta2 agonists (arformoterol, formoterol, indacaterol, and salmeterol) are typically used in patients with more persistent symptoms.
 The bronchodilating effects of these drugs last more than 12 hours.
-Each requires twice daily dosing, except for indacaterol, which is administered once daily.
+Each requires twice-daily dosing, except for indacaterol, which is administered once daily.

-Albuterol is a beta-agonist for bronchospasm that is refractory to epinephrine.
-This agent relaxes bronchial smooth muscle by its action on beta2-receptors, with little effect on cardiac muscle contractility.
+Albuterol is a beta agonist for bronchospasm that is refractory to epinephrine.
+This agent relaxes bronchial smooth muscle through its action on beta2 receptors; it has little effect on cardiac muscle contractility.

 Salmeterol (Serevent Diskus)